unhammer/wshiml/README.md

 [cmdliner](http://erratique.ch/software/cmdliner).
 The rest of the software has no dependencies apart from Oasis for building from git.

+On Debian/Ubuntu, you can install all build dependencies with

+    sudo apt install oasis libcmdliner-ocaml-dev

 So far the code is fairly unoptimised apart from what's described in http://nlp.stanford.edu/IR-book/html/htmledition/near-duplicates-and-shingling-1.html